Untitled 2008-2011 (the map of the land of feeling) I

 2011.
 Scroll with digital printing, lithography, chine collé and screenprint, sheet (approx.): 36 x 334 1/2" (91.4 x 849.6 cm)

-The son of a diplomat, Thai artist Rirkrit Tiravanija was born in Argentina, grew up in Bangkok, Thailand; Ethiopia; and Canada, and he now splits his time between New York, Berlin, and Chiang Mai, Thailand.
-The three scrolls in Untitled 2008–2011 (land of the map of feeling) I–III—each measuring 3 feet tall and approximately 28 feet wide—serve as a record and a reflection of his travels.
+The son of a diplomat, Thai artist Rirkrit Tiravanija was born in Argentina and grew up in Thailand, Ethiopia, and Canada.
+As an adult, he splits his time between New York, Berlin, and Chiang Mai.
+The three scrolls in Untitled 2008–2011 (land of the map of feeling) I–III—each measuring three feet tall and approximately 28 feet wide—serve as a record and reflection of his travels.

-At the center of each scroll is a digital print of one of the three passports he has held as an adult, complete with visas and stamps indicating the countries he has entered and left.
+At the center of each scroll is a digital print of one of the three passports he has held as an adult, complete with visas and stamps indicating the countries he has visited.
 Overlapping and filling the space around these passports are motifs printed using three different techniques: lithography, chine collé, and screenprint.
 Many of these elements allude to maps, such as plans of cities he visited and lines indicating time zones.
 Other images refer to artists who have inspired him.
-For example, a silhouette of Marcel Broodthaers’ sculpture of mussels in a casserole relates to Tiravanija’s cooking performances, in which he creates a meal for people to eat together, often in a gallery space.
+For example, a silhouette of Marcel Broodthaers’ sculpture of mussels in a casserole relates to Tiravanija’s cooking performances, in which he makes a meal for people to eat together, often in a gallery or museum space.

 A three-dimensional work of art made by a variety of means, including carving wood, chiseling stone, casting or welding metal, molding clay or wax, or assembling materials.